-Can I stand for elected office?
+Can stand I stand for elected office?

-Some Salvation Army staff, members and volunteers have been elected to represent their council or constituency.
+A number of Salvation Army staff, members and volunteers have gone on or hold elected office.
 If you are intending to stand for election, please do alert your line manager or corps officer.
 As a candidate, it is important avoid associating your candidacy with your work or ministry for The Salvation Army.
 For example, do not refer to your role in the Army in any election literature.

-Officers cannot stand for election.
+Officers cannot stand for an election for a political party.
 The exception to this is retired officers.